hellpig/placing-consecutive-numbers-in-boxes-puzzle/README.md

   sumsLength = ( maxSteps / 2^6 ) + 1
 ```
 For 5 boxes, boxNum is 5, so maxSteps = 96 and sumsLength = 2 .
-Clearly, *maxSteps* does not need to be this large since 73 is the best for 5 boxes, but *maxSteps* does not affect the speed much and the formula seems generally safe.
+Clearly, *maxSteps* does not need to be this large since 73 is the best for 5 boxes, but *maxSteps* does not hugely affect the speed, and the formula seems generally safe.
 If not safe, the code will let you know that you need to increase *maxSteps*.
 * *possibilities* is indexed by the integer that could be placed, and each of the bits of possibilities[n] represents a box.
 If the bit is 1, we have not yet ruled out placing that integer in that box.
 For 5 boxes, only 5 of the 8 bits are used.
 See my variable called *mask* to see how bits are individually accessed.
-The code could probably be simplified with std::bitset, though I wanted more general code that could be used for more than 64 bits, especially for *sums*, so I do bit operations by hand. *possibilities* is shallow copied at each step of recursion.
+The code could probably be simplified with std::bitset, though I wanted more general code that could be used for more than 64 bits, especially for *sums*, so I do bit operations by hand. *possibilities* is "shallow copied" at each step of recursion.
 Using *sums* only and not *possibilities* by recalculating Rule \#2 is slower than using *possibilities*.
 * *sums* records the current list of sums (out to *maxSteps*) of all combinations of sums of integers in each box.
-This is useful because, when adding the next integer to a box, you also add it to each integer in *sums* rather than having to calculate all combinations again.
+When adding the next integer to a box, *sums* can be efficiently updated by adding it to each integer in *sums* rather than having to calculate all combinations again.
 Each bit corresponds to a sum, where a bit being 1 means that the sum can be obtained. *sums* uses the largest unsigned int, which is only 64 bits, which could only hold sums up to 63 (since the 0th bit of the first 64-bit integer is ignored), so, to store each of the *maxSteps* sums for 5 boxes, we need 2 uint64\_t integers, which is why sumsLength is 2 for 5 boxes.
 For example, for 5 boxes, let's look at the following box=0: [1,40,60].
-Then, the sums would be 1,40,41,60,61,100,101, so sums[0] would become 0011000000000000000000110000000000000000000000000000000000000010, and the next uint64\_t could be all zeros because the 100 and 101 are larger than *maxSteps*.
+Then, the sums would be 1,40,41,60,61,100,101, so sums[0] would become 0011000000000000000000110000000000000000000000000000000000000010, and the second uint64\_t could be all zeros because the 100 and 101 are larger than *maxSteps*.
 Note that *possibilities* is accessed via step then box, but *sums* is accessed via box then step.
 This is to make the code have the smallest possible runtime due to the different ways that these data structures are accessed and modified.
 I found that *contiguous* data in arrays was faster than worrying about using pointers for shallow copying.
 * *boxes* is a single global array of length *maxSteps* + 1 made of uint8\_t integers that store the box in which each integer is placed (for 5 boxes, values in *boxes* would be 0 through 4).
 Then, as long as you never print beyond where you are currently trying to place a number, there is no need for any copying of this data because the next branch of the recursion can just start overwriting the data as it traverses the new branch.
+Note that boxes[0] stores the number of boxes used and is used for initial pruning.